 - Be cautious when giving online to unfamiliar charities.
 Be wary of spam messages and emails that claim to link to a relief organization.
-After the tsunami disaster in 2004 and the earthquake in Haiti two years ago, many websites and organizations that were created overnight allegedly to help victims turned out to be scams.
+After the tsunami disaster in 2004 and the earthquake in Haiti last year, many websites and organizations that were created overnight allegedly to help victims turned out to be scams.

 - Find out if the charity has a presence in the impacted areas.
 Unless the charity already has staff in the affected areas, it may be difficult to get new aid workers into the area to provide assistance.
 See if the charity’s website clearly describes what it can do to address immediate needs.

 - Find out if the charity is providing direct aid or raising money for other groups.
 You may want to avoid the middleman and give directly to charities that have a presence in the region.
 Check out the ultimate recipients of the donations to ensure that the organizations are equipped to effectively provide aid.

 - Gifts of clothing, food or other in-kind donations may not be appropriate.
 Unless the organization has the staff and infrastructure to distribute such aid, the donations may be more of a burden than a help.
 Ask the charity about their transportation and distribution plans.
 Be wary of those who are not experienced in disaster relief assistance.